iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 Physics/Astrophysics and worked for 4 years as a researcher in the LIGO Scientific collaboration and then went on to positions at Cloudian and illimity.
 It was at illimity where he "fell in love" with DVC!
-In his free time Daniele likes to listening to and sometimes playing music himself, as well as rock climbing. 🧗🏼‍♂️
+In his free time Daniele likes listening to and sometimes playing music himself, as well as rock climbing. 🧗🏼‍♂️

 [**Thomas Kunwar**](https://github.com/yathomasi) is a software engineer joining the team from Nepal.
-He's been working as a fullstack developer specializing on the MERN stack and has lead a team on multiple projects.
+He's been working as a fullstack developer specializing in the MERN stack and has lead a team on multiple projects.
 In his free time Thomas enjoys trekking, watching and playing sports, watching movies, and learning.
 Welcome Thomas! 👏🏼